 • HTTPS: If you select this option, you can associate the server group with HTTPS listeners.

-• gRPC: If you select this option, you can associate the server group with HTTPS and QUIC listeners.
+• gRPC: If you select this option, you can associate the server group with HTTPS listeners.

 Note

-• You can select only HTTP for server groups of the Function Compute type.
+• This parameter is unavailable for server groups of the Function Compute type.

-• Weighted Round-robin: Backend servers that have higher weights receive more requests than those that have lower weights.
+• Weighted Round-robin: Backend servers that have higher weights receive more requests than backend servers that have lower weights.

 • Weighted Least Connections: Requests are forwarded based on the weights and the number of connections to backend servers.
-If two backend servers have the same weight, the backend server that has fewer connections is expected to receive more requests.
+If two backend servers have the same weight, the backend server that has fewer connections receives more requests.

 • Consistent Hash: Requests from the same source IP address are forwarded to the same backend server.